Asia – Africa – Pacific Rim

 You should truly expect to have a transformative experience – possibly one of the best of your entire life.
 Many students come back bilingual, more mature, independent, with a feeling of empowerment of their own capabilities and a newfound wonder for culture and life.
 However, the best things in life do not come easy.
 A year away from your family and friends takes courage and commitment.
 Home-sickness is not uncommon, and each year some students come home early.
 This experience is not for everyone.
 HOWEVER, with hard work and determination on your part, you can make this experience unforgettable.
 Rotary can help you in your quest.

-Long-term exchanges typically cost between $5,500 and $5,700.00.
+Long-term exchanges typically cost between $5,700 and $6,500.00.
+We budget and plan for an investment of $6,000.
 There is an application fee of $150.00, as well.
 These costs are for airfare, insurance, training, and supplies.
-With many estimates of $10,000 – $15,000 per year to raise a high-school student in the US, parents will be happy to get rid of you for one year for so little.
+With many estimates of $10,000 – $15,000 per year to raise a high-school student in the US, many parents will be happy to sponsor you abroad for one year so economically.

 How Do You Apply?

 There are a few steps to applying for exchange.